grafana/tempo/operations/tempo-mixin/runbook.md

 - Delete tenant index files to force other components to fallback to scanning the entire bucket.
 They are located at `/<tenant>/index.json.gz`

+## TempoTenantIndexTooOld

+See [Polling Issues](#polling-issues) below for general information.

+If the tenant indexes are too old we need to review the compactor logs to determine why they are failing to update.
+Compactors with `tempodb_blocklist_tenant_index_builder` set to 1 are expected to be creating the tenant indexes are should be checked first.
+If no compactors are creating tenant indexes refer to [TempoNoTenantIndexBuilders](#temponotenantindexbuilders) above.

+Additionally the metric `tempodb_blocklist_tenant_index_age_seconds` can be grouped by the `tenant` label.
+If only one (or few) indexes are lagging these can be deleted to force components to manually rescan the bucket.

 ### Polling Issues

 In the case of all polling issues intermittent issues are not concerning.
 Sustained polling issues need to be addressed.